gazbert/bxbot/README.md

 * The `<emergency-stop-balance>` value must be set to prevent catastrophic loss on the exchange.
-  The Trading Engine checks this value at the start of every trade cycle: if your `<emergency-stop-currency>` wallet balance on the exchange drops below this value, the Trading Engine will log it, send an Email Alert (if configured) and then shutdown.
+  The Trading Engine checks this value at the start of every trade cycle: if your `<emergency-stop-currency>` wallet balance on the exchange drops below this value, the Trading Engine will log it, send an Email Alert (if configured) and then shut down.
   If you set this value to 0, the bot will bypass the check - be careful.

 * The `<trade-cycle-interval>` value is the interval in _seconds_ that the Trading Engine will wait/sleep before executing